ConnorJamesDawson/Sparta_Projects/Week3AdvancedUnitTesting&OOP/OOP_Collections - SafariPark/README.md

 - What does the Object ToString() method do by default?

-The default implementation of the ToString method returns the fully qualified name of the type of the Object
+The default implementation of the ToString method returns the fully qualified name of the type of the Object, so projectName and object name

 ### Object Equality and Comparison